Tim McInnerny: Television

 McInnerny's first role was in Blackadder during the 1980s.
-He played the two bumbling related aristocrats with the same name of Lord Percy Percy in the first series (The Black Adder) and the second series (Blackadder II); he declined to appear in the third series (Blackadder the Third) for fear of being typecast, though he did make a guest appearance in one episode as the Scarlet Pimpernel, and returned to the main cast to play Captain Kevin Darling in the fourth series (Blackadder Goes Forth).
+He played the two bumbling related aristocrats with the same name of Lord Percy Percy in the first series The Black Adder (1983), and the second series Blackadder II (1986); He made a guest appearance in one episode as the Scarlet Pimpernel in Blackadder the Third (1987), and returned to the main cast to play Captain Kevin Darling in the fourth series Blackadder Goes Forth (1989).
+He returned to play Archdeacon Darling, the Duke of Darling, and le Duc de Darling in Blackadder: Back and Forth (1999).

+McInnerny had a minor but significant role as Emma Craven's boyfriend Terry Shields, in the BBC TV serial Edge of Darkness(1985).

+In 2004, McInnerny played Oliver Mace in Spooks, and Cecil in Gunpowder, Treason & Plot.

+In films he played The Doge in the film Casanova (2005), Richard in Severance (2006), Joliffe in The Devil's Whore (2008), and Hob in Black Death (2010).

-He had a minor but significant role in the highly acclaimed 1985 BBC TV serial Edge of Darkness as Emma Craven's boyfriend Terry Shields.
-More recent TV appearances include Law & Order: UK (2011) as a man wrongly convicted of murdering his daughter, and New Tricks (2012).
+More recent TV appearances include Law & Order: UK (2011), as a man wrongly convicted of murdering his daughter, and New Tricks (2012).
 In 2016, McInnerny joined the cast of the HBO series Game of Thrones in Season 6 as Lord Robett Glover.

 In 2007 McInnerny spoke candidly about his love of ITV sitcoms, after receiving criticism for his views expressed on the BBC cult show I Love the '70s: "I think shows like Mind Your Language and Love Thy Neighbour need to be remembered for what they were; truly fantastic examples of sitcom writing that hasn't been seen since.
 The content is unfortunate in the cold light of modern society, but that's no reason to stop praising the sheer brilliance of the writers that ITV had in its ranks during that decade."